-The Ridgid WD1450 is a 14-gallon wet-dry vacuum with powerful suction, the largest-capacity tank we tested and rugged construction.
+The Ridgid WD1450 is a 14-gallon wet-dry vacuum with powerful suction, the largest-capacity tank we tested, and sturdy construction.
 The motor reaches a peak of 6 horsepower.
 It includes a unique dust filter for fine powders and a drain port for quick disposal.
 The accessories fit neatly on the tank, and the hose can convert to a blower if you need to clean leaves around the yard.
-For all these reasons, this large, versatile shop vacuum earned high marks in our comparison.
+For all these reasons, this large, versatile shop vacuum earned high marks in our comparison of the best shop vacuums you can buy.

 We appreciated how well this shop vacuum moved around.
 The 360-degree wheels allow you to walk it around by the hose, though the hose did come unattached once or twice.
 The hose is dual-flex, meaning it can move in any direction without collapsing.
 With the flip of a switch, the hose can also switch over to a blower, though there isn't a way to remove the motor for carrying the blower around the yard, which is a drawback for that capability.
 The power cord reaches 20 feet, and the 7-foot hose is long enough to reach your ceiling.